Hafizullah Amin: Khalq–Parcham break

 After the Saur revolution, Taraki was appointed Chairman of the Presidium of the Revolutionary Council and Chairman of the Council of Ministers, and retained his post as PDPA general secretary.
 Taraki initially formed a government which consisted of both Khalqists and Parchamites.
 Karmal became Deputy Chairman of the Revolutionary Council, while Amin became Minister of Foreign Affairs and a Deputy Prime Minister, and Mohammad Aslam Watanjar became a Deputy Prime Minister.
 The two Parchamites Abdul Qadir and Mohammad Rafi became Minister of National Defence and Minister of Public Works respectively.
 According to Angel Rasanayagam, the appointment of Amin, Karmal and Watanjar as Deputy Prime Ministers led to the establishment of three cabinets; the Khalqists were answerable to Amin, the Parchamites were answerable to Karmal, and the military officers (who were Parchamites) were answerable to Watanjar.

 The first conflict between the Khalqists and Parchamites arose when the Khalqists wanted to give PDPA Central Committee membership to the military officers who participated in the Saur Revolution.
 Amin, who had previously opposed the appointment of military officers to the PDPA leadership, switched sides, supporting their elevation.
-The PDPA Politburo voted in favour of giving membership to the military officers.
+The PDPA Politburo voted in favor of giving membership to the military officers.
 The victorious Khalqists portrayed the Parchamites as opportunists who had ridden the revolutionary wave without actually participating in the revolution.
 To make matters worse for the Parchamites, the term Parcham was, according to Taraki, a word synonymous with factionalism.

 There is only one leading force in the country – Hafizullah Amin.
 In the Politburo, everybody fears Amin.